 Inspired by Northern Thai street snacks, we decided to create our own Thai Rice Chip in 2017.
 We named it “Sticky-Rice Chips” for the special type of Thai rice we use.
 Some people assume the name implies a sticky-to-the-touch chip, but it’s actually crispy with no goo!

-Offering flavors from Seaweed to Sriracha, we steam sticky rice, soak it in fresh watermelon juice and coconut milk, and toast it for a crispity, crunchity, and oh-so-satisfying finish.
+Offering flavors from Seaweed to Sriracha, we steam sticky rice, soak it in fresh watermelon juice and coconut milk, and crisp it up for a crunchy and oh-so-satisfying finish.
 In fact, we dare you to try eating just one :)

 Other than delicious, what exactly is a Sticky-Rice Chip?
 Get the scoop from Dang’s founder, Vincent Kitirattragarn.